-Students and parents should be aware that this is a sizable commitment in a limited amount of time and requires self-direction, good time-management skills and determination.
+Students and parents should be aware that this is a sizable commitment in a limited amount of time and requires self-direction, good time-management skills, and determination.
 While online learning provides flexibility in scheduling, it is not the “easy” way of taking a course.
 Online courses require the same work as face-to-face classes, and students must prepare for and take all state-required tests that apply to the course.
 Make sure you have time to complete the course and stay on track.
 If you are not sure you can fit everything into your schedule, call and we will help you to make a decision.

 You must speak to your counselor prior to enrolling in an online course.
 Also, please thoroughly read the information on this page.
-Quarter Three enrollment will be November 14 to December 12.

 If you have additional questions about RCS Online courses, please contact us.